MatthiasMa/Local-Mode-Analysis/README.md

 - [ ] Open a pull request

-[//]: # Read, write and analyze MD trajectories with only a few lines of Python code.
+ # Read, write and analyze MD trajectories with only a few lines of Python code.
+ <> Read, write and analyze MD trajectories with only a few lines of Python code.

 MDTraj is research software.
 If you make use of MDTraj in scientific publications, please cite it.
 The BibTeX reference is
 ```